 Step 4 : Top with ice cream

 Allow the skillet to cool down slightly before topping with a few scoops of ice cream if desired.
-I recommend my paleo vanilla ice cream!
+I recommend my vanilla ice cream!

 The best way to serve this gluten free peach cobbler is while it's still warm.
 Because it's made in a cast iron skillet, it will keep warm for a while.
 I recommend either serving with a few spoons and allowing everyone to dig in or serving with a few bowls to scoop into individual servings.
 Either way it fine but PLEASE don't forget the ice cream 😉

 If you have some extra vegan peach cobbler left over, keep it in the skillet and wrap it in some aluminum foil.
 Store the skillet in the fridge where it will keep for up to 2 days.
-When ready to enjoy, remove the skillet from the oven so it can get to room temperature then pop it in the oven at 350 for 5 - 7 minutes to warm up.
+When ready to enjoy, remove the skillet from the fridge so it can get to room temperature then pop it in the oven at 350 for 5 - 7 minutes to warm up.

 Yes, this peach cobbler can be made in a standard square 8 x 8 baking dish as well.
 To make a large cobbler for a crowd, double the recipe and bake in a 9 x 13 baking dish.
 Likewise, you can also use a circular cake pan, either an 8-inch or 9-inch.